alexkasema/alx-low_level_programming/0x00-hello_world/README.md

 A C program that prints the size of various types on the computer it is compiled and run on.
 ## 100-intel (gcc -S -masm=intel file)
 A script that generates the assembly code (Intel syntax) of a C code and save it in an output file
+## 101-quote.c
+A c program that prints out a string  followed by a new line, to the standard error.
+Dont use printf puts